 Hi.
-My name’s Tim, and I develop lifelong leaders.
+My name is Tim, and I develop lifelong leaders.

-I try to post two to three times a week.
-My posts focus on personal growth, leadership development, and productivity.
+Wondering where to start?
+Start with yourself!
+Then read this post and then this post.
+I try to post two or three articles each week on this site.
+My articles focus on personal growth, leadership development, and productivity.
 You can receive each post by email by clicking here or add me to your RSS reader by clicking here.

 Who is Tim Milburn?

-I wrote my first blog post on a previous blog on January 12, 2005.
-I love writing and creating resources.
+I wrote my first online leadership article on January 12, 2005.
+Since that time I’ve produced a lot of different resources.
 If you’d like to take a look at my books, ebooks, or leadership tools, visit my resources page.

 I’m a Mac addict.
 I’m a P90X and P90X2 grad.
 I dabble in graphic design.
 Cut me and I’ll bleed Starbucks.
 And more than anything else, I love a good story.

 There are a lot of different ways to get ahold of me.
 I list most of them on my contact page.